 Sign up here to get news about roamabouts, parades, workshops, and other events, or to hear about volunteer opportunities.

-In January we received word that we have received funding this year for our Animal Celebrities campaign from the Massachusetts Cultural Council and the Cambridge Arts Council.
+In January we received word that we received funding for our Animal Celebrities campaign from the Massachusetts Cultural Council and the Cambridge Arts Council.
 We collaborated with the Visual and Performing Arts department of Cambridge Rindge and Latin School that very month to provide an animal movement workshop after school to high schoolers.

 As we’ve done for the past five years, on a rainy Sunday in October we mustered families from Cambridge to march in the Honk!
 Parade as local animal species, along with brass bands and community and activist groups both local and national.